Exchange gain or loss - What is an exchange gain or loss?

 In most accounting systems the chart of accounts will include an account or nominal code for exchange differences.

-When you create a customer or supplier, you can select which currency they work in (so you can change it if it's different than your base currency).
+When you create a customer or supplier, you can select the currency in which they operate (you can change it if it differs from your base currency).
 When you process the receipt or payment, this entry must be in the same currency as the original transaction in order for two important functions to occur:

 - First, that the invoice will be matched and subsequently removed as an “Open item”.

 - Second, that any exchange difference brought about by this will be posted to the exchange rate account or nominal code within your chart of accounts.

 Dealing with a gain or loss caused by currency exchange differences is similar with both invoices created by your business, as well as expenses encountered.
 They should be recorded on your balance sheet appropriately.
 When it comes to the expenses side, there are two types of losses:

 An unrealised gain or loss would be noted as an exchange loss in the asset section of your records.
 It would also be recorded as an exchange loss on the liability section.